Bright Lemon Pie: Recipe for The Body Ecology Diet

-The first time I made this recipe was when I celebrated my first Thanksgiving on The Body Ecology Diet (B.E.D.).
-After weeks of avoiding everything sweet, this recipe was a godsend.
-I have made only mild quirks to the original masterpiece by Donna Gates and am eternally grateful to her, and others that share what works as they heal their bodies from mild or chronic illness.
+I created this recipe in my first year on The Body Ecology Diet (B.E.D.).
+Thanksgiving was coming and after weeks avoiding everything sweet, this recipe was a godsend!
+I have never felt more inspired to create recipes then during my 3 years on B.E.D.!!
+I made a few quirks to original masterpiece by Donna Gates and am eternally grateful to her, and others that share what works as they heal their bodies from mild or chronic illness.

-Central to the B.E.D. way of eating is the principle of food combining.
-One thing that I love most about this pudding ‘n pie combo…is that it combines with virtually anything under the sun; taking away any guesswork on your part.
-The recipe itself is free of the most common allergens (i.e. dairy, egg whites, nuts, gluten, peanuts, soy) and is B.E.D-friendly for stage 1.
-If you have transitioned to stage 2, and want a dessert that lands a bit more sweetly, check out my spiced orange chocolate torte.
+Central to B.E.D. is the principle of food combining.
+One thing I love most about this recipe is how it combines with virtually anything under the sun; taking away any guesswork on your part.
+The recipe itself is free of the most common allergens (i.e., dairy, egg whites, nuts, gluten, peanuts, soy) and B.E.D-friendly for stage 1.
+If you transitioned to stage 2 and want a dessert that lands more sweetly, check out spiced orange chocolate torte.

 2 cups flaked coconut, unsweetened*

 1 Tbsp. vegetable glycerin, food-grade

 6 egg yolks, room temperature

 1/3 cup BE Sweet, ground to fine powder